 Downing Street, Farnham

-AB Heritage was commissioned to produce an Archaeology Desk-Based Assessment to accompany a planning application concerning a plot of land to the rear of Grade II Listed 37 & 38 Downing St, Farnham, for a new residential dwelling.
+AB Heritage was commissioned to produce the Archaeology Desk-Based Assessment to accompany a planning application concerning a plot of land to the rear of Grade II Listed 37 & 38 Downing St, Farnham, for a new residential dwelling.

 The site is in the middle of the historic core of Farnham, and within and Area of High Archaeological Potential.
 Based on historic context of the site, AB Heritage devised a Study Area that enabled a solid understanding of the likely archaeological resource that could potentially affect the proposed development.
 This early scoping was undertaken alongside consultation with the Local Planning Archaeologist.